leskbook/react-employee-directory/README.md

   ## Project Objective
-  For this assignment, we will create a employee directory with React.
+  For this assignment, we will create an employee directory with React.
 This assignment will require breaking up the application's UI into components, manage component state, and respond to user events.

   ## User Story
   As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.